dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 current_modifiers &= ~(1 << CTRL_MASK);
 ```

-So now we need to just identify what key is being pressed/released and update the `status_mask` accordingly.
+At this point we just need to identify what key is being pressed/released and update the `status_mask` accordingly.

 The case of caps lock can be handled in 2 ways.
 The first is to add a boolean variable to the `key_event` struct which stores the current state of caps lock.
 We can also use one of the unused bits in the `status_mask` field.

 An interesting note is that on ps/2 keyboards the LEDs must be controlled manually, implementing this is as simple as a single command to the keyboard, and is left as an exercise for the reader.

 ### Translation